 ~ Sally Clarkson

 If you take nothing else from this post, please grasp the truth that having a relationship with your children makes everything easier.
-I can attest as a mom who worked hard at building relationships with my children over many meals and day to day interaction that no matter the direction of their lives, that connectedness and those memories of time together will always be with them.
+I can attest as a mom who worked hard at building relationships with my children over many meals and day-to-day interactions that no matter the direction of their lives, that connectedness and those memories of time together will always be with them.

 Food seems to naturally open up relationships, and it gives us time to slow down and get to know one another better.
 The main purpose of your table is to be intentional in establishing a foundation of a relationship with one another.
 Use your table to create a place of love and an oasis from the busyness of life.